pyhys/minimalmodbus/docs/develop.rst

 `````````````````````````
 * Manually change the ``__version__`` field in the :file:`minimalmodbus.py` source file.
 * Manually change the release date in :file:`HISTORY.rst`
+* Manually change the date and version in the :file:`CITATION.cff`

 (Note that the version number in the Sphinx configuration file :file:`doc/conf.py`
-and in the file :file:`setup.py` are changed automatically.
+and in the file :file:`setup.cfg` are changed automatically.
 Also the copyright year in :file:`doc/conf.py` is changed automatically).

 How to number releases are described in :pep:`440`.